 There are no surprises with an Agreed Value policy; you know what you will be paid when the policy is written, and are not at the mercy of an adjuster's estimate at the time of loss.

 For Partial Loss [e.g., stolen items, lightning destroyed electronics, etc.] we prefer Replacement Cost [new for old] vs. Actual Cash Value [depreciated value of item(s) to be replaced... often pennies on the dollar...]

 When comparing policies, be sure to only compare the ones that have matching criteria as outlined above, otherwise you aren't comparing similar products. [e.g., Comparing All Risk to Named Peril policies is a common mistake...]

 Important things to know about the Marine Insurance industry: [In the USA anyway...]

 - Marine Insurance is NOT regulated by State or Federal Government

 - The product that you buy has not been approved by anyone

 - The price that you pay has not been approved by anyone

 - You need to either understand what you’re buying, or commission an agent in whom you can place your trust

-- How to get the best Insurance Quote [An informative and detailed article by a fellow cruising sailor...]
+- How to get the best Insurance Quote [An informative and detailed article (which is now archived) by a fellow cruising sailor...]